Aquafina-water-bottle/jp-mining-note/docs/docs/definitions.md

 For example, recent version of the Yomichan JMdict dictionaries stores its definitions as multiple entries.
 It is almost never the case that monolingual dictionaries has multiple dictionary entries.
-Most monolingual dictionaries store the definition as one gigantic entry
+Instead, most monolingual dictionaries store the definition as one gigantic entry.

 === "Multiple Entries"
     TODO